markalavin/Poppy-CGM-Project-v2/README.md

 ## Modelling with LSTM
 To first order, glucose level prediction is a standard time-series problem based on the CGM data and "record" data, where we're given a "context" time series (the previous six hours of CGM data) and want to extend the time series with two hours of *predicted* CGM data.
 There are many machine learning techniques for predicting time-series, but we used Artificial Neural Networks (ANNs), specifically, Long Short-Term Memory (LSTM) recurrent neural networks.
 The LSTM consists of a series of modules that the sequential input data flow through and that exchange information to predicate the output, namely a series of predicted glucose levels.
 Using PyTorch, we could implement an ANN consisting of two LSTMs followed by a fully-connected network that produces the output "predicted continuation" of the time series.

 ### Data Input
 #### CGM data API
+The CGM data are first acquired from the Abbot LibreView server, downloaded as .csv files, one for each 5-minute glucose sample.
+The CGM data are continuously and automatically updated by the Libre 3 app, and accessed by the Python ```pylibrelinkup``` package available through ```pip```.
 #### "Record" data API
+#### Input Tensors
 ### Machine Learning
 #### Model Structure
 #### Model Training

 ## Prediction

 # Usage
 ## Code Manufacture
 ## Training